Tim-Schwalbe/python_mattermost/README.md

-# Python Mattermost Python CLI for API V4
+# Python Mattermost File send CLI for API V4

 This is a simple CLI to upload files to mattermost